Sohitha-01/Sales-Performance-Analysis/README.md

 ### 📊 Sales Performance Analysis

 This project provides a complete analysis of sales performance using multiple tools and techniques.
-It includes raw and cleaned datasets, SQL/T-SQL queries, exploratory data analysis (EDA) in Jupyter, and interactive dashboards built in Power BI.
-The goal is to uncover trends, evaluate performance vs targets, and visualize insights through charts and dashboards for better decision-making.
+It includes raw and cleaned datasets, SQL/T-SQL queries, exploratory data analysis (EDA) in Jupyter, A/B testing in Python, and interactive dashboards built in Power BI.
+The goal is to uncover trends, evaluate performance vs. targets, and visualize insights through charts and dashboards for better decision-making.

 ---